codemaster05330/timoanttila/content/blog/php-upgrade.md

 ### JIT compiler

-PHP 8.2 includes a new JIT (Just-In-Time) compiler, experimental feature, which compiles PHP code into native machine code at runtime, which can result in faster execution times for certain types of applications.
+PHP 8.2 includes a new JIT (Just-In-Time) compiler, an experimental feature, which compiles PHP code into native machine code at runtime, which can result in faster execution times for certain types of applications.

 The JIT compiler works by analyzing the code as it is executed and generating optimized machine code for the parts of the code that are executed most frequently.
 This can result in significant performance improvements for applications that perform a lot of computation or looping.